Lifeissimple-zxc/alfredo_discord_bot/README.md

 - Due to the already mentioned accessibility, no dedicated laptop sessions are required thus the expense tracking can be done in a timelier manner.

 ---

 #### Architecture
 Alfredo uses 3 main building blocks:
-- Discord for communicating with users, powered by [discord.py](https://discordpy.readthedocs.io/en/stable/).
+- [Discord](https://discord.com/) for communicating with users, powered by [discord.py](https://discordpy.readthedocs.io/en/stable/).
 - [SQLite](https://www.sqlite.org/index.html) database for managing user settings and mapping users to spreadsheets, implemented using [sqlalchemy](https://www.sqlalchemy.org/) ORM.
 - [Google Sheets](https://docs.google.com/spreadsheets) for writing data to user-defined spreadsheets.
 Relies on [Aiogoogle](https://aiogoogle.readthedocs.io/en/latest/).

 Logic-wise, it can be summarized with the below chart:<br>![Alfredo Bot Logic TLDR](https://github.com/Lifeissimple-zxc/random_stuff/blob/main/Alfredo%20TLDR.png)<br>

-Apart from the description above, the bot's code is the best way to understand how it works, no point if further writing here.
+Apart from the description above, the bot's code is the best way to understand how it works.